B555P/B555P.github.io/index.md

 ---
 ### Car traveling at 60 mph
+####  The project below is a simulation from a set of tutorials I guest-lectured for a class of 15 SIUE students.
+The goal was to introduce the students to the capabilities of ANSYS Fluent.
+This simulation shows the velocity and pressure of flowing air passing over a fast-moving car traveling through a tunnel.
+---
 [![View on PDF](https://img.shields.io/badge/PDF-View%20on%20PDF-red?logo=adobeacrobatreader)](https://drive.google.com/file/d/1Fzx4AJVe6fO_IPcrdiTyfVlS1Ypc37ML/view?usp=sharing)
 [![View on LinkedIn](https://img.shields.io/badge/LinkedIn-View%20on%20LinkedIn-blue?logo=linkedin)](https://www.linkedin.com/feed/update/urn:li:activity:6825057852160323584/)
 <img src="images/Car.PNG?raw=true"/>

 ---
 ### Electronics Thermal Packaging
+####  This simulation was performed on SimScale and simulates the task of cooling down electronic packaging.
+This simulation explores the temperature, pressure, and velocity of the cooling air as it is sucked through the electronic housing.
 [![View on PDF](https://img.shields.io/badge/PDF-View%20the%20PDF-red?logo=adobeacrobatreader)](https://drive.google.com/file/d/1LtnJvTcKL2pU49aB4aocd1h_DIUH0Uub/view?usp=sharing)
 [![View on LinkedIn](https://img.shields.io/badge/LinkedIn-View%20on%20LinkedIn-blue?logo=linkedin)](https://www.linkedin.com/feed/update/urn:li:activity:6753712703367364608/)
 <img src="images/Electronics Packaging.PNG?raw=true"/>